 Give teams decision-making power.
 “The most-effective teams are those that are doing important work for their organizations, and that have been granted the authority to make important decisions,” Economy writes.
 Just make sure to keep in touch — leverage tools like talkspirit to interact with (not monitor) the good, transparent work going on.

 Play “What if.”
 Unproductive meetings happen when everyone is just reporting information.
 Turn that around by making sure metrics and tasks are communicated ahead — meetings are for everyone to ask questions.
 “Seeing things from the point of view of less-experienced employees can sometimes help the team come up with an idea that would otherwise be overlooked,” he writes.

-When it comes down to it, optimising team performance and self-organisation is all about building trust.
+When it comes down to it, optimizing team performance and self-organization is all about building trust.
 Eventually you will hopefully have to hire new staff for your growing business, but practice building that foundational company culture before you rush to hire.

 “Psychologically safe teams are up to ten times more productive.
 Keep it simple!
 Instead of hiring ten times more people, try Core Protocols to build safety and get awesome productivity with the people you already have,” recommended Richard Kasperowski.

 The Core Protocols are behaviour patterns observed in high-performance teams, and, when applied, typically increase your team’s emotional intelligence.
 These are a mix of protocols and commitments, like a set of promises individuals make to their teammates to be transparent, to communicate effectively and efficiently, to feel comfortable asking for help, to acknowledge intention, to encourage innovation, and more.